jurgob/jurgo-boemo-blog/content/blog/20250726_progressive-react-when-your-app-still-works-with-js-disabled/index.md

 The beauty of this approach becomes clear when you see how fundamental web features are handled.
 Let's examine how key functionality works both with and without JavaScript:

-### Without JavaScript: Pure Web Standards
+### Without JavaScript: Nearly Full Functionality

-When JavaScript is disabled, the chat application still works because it relies on fundamental web technologies:
+When JavaScript is disabled, the chat application works almost completely because it relies on fundamental web technologies:

+- **User registration and login** → Forms submit via HTTP POST with server-side authentication
-- **Forms submit via HTTP POST** → Messages are sent using standard form submission
+- **Room creation** → Standard form submission creates new Matrix rooms
+- **Room browsing and search** → GET requests with URL parameters for filtering
+- **Message sending** → Forms post messages to the Matrix server
-- **Navigation uses HTTP GET** → Links work as traditional page navigations
+- **Navigation** → All links work as traditional page navigations
-- **Server-side rendering** → Every page loads with complete HTML content
+- **Server-side rendering** → Every page loads with complete HTML content and styling

-- **CSS provides styling** → The interface remains fully styled and usable
+**The only missing feature**: Real-time message updates from other users.
+You'll need to refresh the page to see new messages.
+Everything else works exactly the same.

 ### With JavaScript: Enhanced Experience